ibelikov/jimmy/DEVELOPMENT.rst

 You can see updated configuration after the all steps are successfully completed.

-Plugin description
+Module description
 ==================
-The Plugin is a base class which gives possibility to easily add other python modules or packages.
+The Module is a base class which gives possibility to easily add other python modules or packages.
-This Plugin contain default relative paths to resources for other modules and methods to read source schemas and validate YAML configuration for this plugin.
-To write such Plugin you have to add some step in jimmy.yaml configuration file and then create a method with such name as step name under the Plugin class.
-And then you can invoke this Plugin.
+This Module contain default relative paths to resources for other modules and methods to read source schemas and validate YAML configuration for this module.
+To write such Module you have to add some step in jimmy.yaml configuration file and then create a method with such name as step name under the Module class.
+And then you can invoke this Module.
 Example:

 Pipeline step defined in jimmy.yaml: